jamesheston/dndiku-aliases/README.md

 ## How to Install
-You will have to edit a couple files in the `/src` directory as well as installing the bundle.
+You will have to edit a file in the `/src` directory as well as installing the bundle.

 #### 1. Clone repo into your ranvier/bundles directory
 ```